te-online/wordpress-plugin--themeable-calendar/README.md

 = 0.2 =
 - Fixed: Shortcode display position was broken.
 - Fixed: When no calendar was configured, the widget didn't show the default calendar.
+- Fixed: Data inconsistencies in edit dialog.
+Making sure you edit the correct data and don't have to start over.
 - Added: Switch between WordPress-style list of events and JavaScript based calendar view.

 = 0.1.1 =